-Course Code: SWE 01A Number of Credits: 4 (Four)
+Course Code: SWE 01A

 Subject Description: This course portrays various aspects of Labour Legislations, Legislation relating to working conditions, safety, welfare, wages and Social security.

 Goals: To facilitate the students to learn about various Legislations related to laborers' Social Welfare and Security.